American Association for Justice

-The American Association for Justice (AAJ), formerly the Association of Trial Lawyers of America (ATLA) is a nonprofit advocacy and lobbying organization for plaintiff's lawyers in the United States.
+The American Association for Justice (AAJ), formerly the Association of Trial Lawyers of America (ATLA), is a nonprofit advocacy and lobbying organization for plaintiff's lawyers in the United States.
 Focused on opposing tort reform, the organization is one of the Democratic Party's most influential political allies, according to The Washington Post.

 History

 In 1946, nine plaintiffs' attorneys involved in workers' compensation litigation founded the National Association of Claimants' Compensation Attorneys (NACCA).
 As their work broadened beyond workers' compensation, in 1960 the NACCA changed its name to the National Association of Claimants' Counsel of America, and four years later, to the American Trial Lawyers Association.

-In 1972, these groups merged as the Association of Trial Lawyers of America (ATLA).
+In 1972, the group changed its name to the Association of Trial Lawyers of America (ATLA).

 In 1977, ATLA's headquarters moved from Boston to Washington, D.C.

 In 2006, ATLA became the American Association for Justice (AAJ).
 Around the same time, a group of attorneys quietly began forming a competitor organization to AAJ.
 The competitor organization called itself The American Trial Lawyers Association, or TheATLA.
 TheATLA solicited thousands of AAJ's members to join.
 AAJ filed suit to force TheATLA to drop the name, arguing it was confusing AAJ members and infringing a trademark held by AAJ.
 In 2010, the case was dropped after the AAJ's lawyers filed for an immediate dismissal and was granted by the presiding judge.

 In 2015, Munley Law partner Marion Munley was named Secretary of the American Association for Justice Trucking Litigation Group.

 In 2023, Sean Dominick was sworn in as the new president of the American Association for Justice.